Making it happen: financing your medical practice

 • A fit-out loan to cover renovation and building costs.
 This allows fit-out costs to be spread over several years, instead of paying everything up front.

-• An equipment loan to buy or lease vital equipment such as imaging or surgical equipment.
+• An equipment loan to buy vital equipment such as imaging or surgical equipment.

 • A goodwill loan for doctors buying into an existing practice or buying out a partner who is selling their share.